apache/mina-sshd/docs/internals.md

 2. If the banner is loaded from a file or URL resource, then one can configure the [Charset](https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html) used to convert the file's contents into a string via the `ServerAuthenticationManager.WELCOME_BANNER_CHARSET` configuration key (default=`UTF-8`).

-3. In this context, see also the `ServerAuthenticationManager.WELCOME_BANNER_LANGUAGE` configuration key - which provides control over the declared language tag, although most clients seem to ignore it.
+3. In this context, see also the `CoreModuleProperties#WELCOME_BANNER_LANGUAGE` configuration key - which provides control over the declared language tag, although most clients seem to ignore it.

 ### Welcome banner sending phase